 In order to prevent noise pollution, companies in the Netherlands must comply with noise regulations (in Dutch).
 These regulations are laid down in legislation, including the Environmental Permitting (General Provisions) Act (Wet algemene bepalingen omgevingsrecht, Wabo) and the Noise Abatement Act (Wet geluidhinder, Wgh).
 The regulations with which you must comply will depend on such factors as your company’s commercial activities and business location.

 General environmental regulations on noise

 The municipality or province may ask you for an acoustic report (in Dutch), when you start up your company or change your business activities.
-If you need to apply for an All-in-one Permit for Physical Aspects, the report is part of your application.
+If you need to apply for an All-in-one Permit for Physical Aspects or if you need to notify environmental management, the report is part of your application.

 Noise Abatement Act